-A global multi stakeholder initiative to create an ethical framework enabling the responsible design and adoption of quantum computing
+A global multistakeholder initiative to create a governance framework enabling the responsible design and adoption of quantum computing

-This initiative is bringing together a global multistakeholder community of experts from across public sector, private sector, academia and civil society to formulate principles and create a broader ethical framework for responsible and purpose-driven design and adoption of quantum computing technologies to drive positive outcomes for society.
+This initiative brings together a global multistakeholder community of experts from across the public sector and private sectors, academia and civil society to formulate principles and create a broader framework for responsible and purpose-driven design and adoption of quantum computing technologies to drive positive outcomes for society.

 How to engage